 It’s a familiar “catch-22″ situation in that you can’t get a loan to establish credit without already having credit.
 So what is the answer?

 The most common solution is to have someone “co-sign” your loan contract.
 Typically, it’s family member who has a good credit score.
 A co-signer plays no part in the loan unless the primary borrower fails to make payments.
 In that case, the loan company would have the right to seek payment from the co-signer.

 A co-signer does not share ownership of your vehicle.
-If you pay off your loan on time and without problems, the co-signer has no further role, rights, or responsiblities.
+If you pay off your loan on time and without problems, the co-signer has no further role, rights, or responsibilities.
 Their job is finished.

 Even if you default (fail to pay) on your loan and the co-signer has to step in and make payments, he/she still has no owership rights.
 The car would still be in your name.
 Many people who co-sign do not understand this important point.

 Another point that is important for co-signers to understand is that a co-signed loan or lease shows up on both the borrower’s credit report and the co-signer’s as a financial obligation or debt.
 This may affect the co-signer’s ability to get a new loan or lease for themselves if they are already close to being over-borrowed.
 It increases their “debt load” which is a factor that is considered when one applies for new credit.
 Both you and your co-signer should know your credit score before you apply for a car loan.
-There are actually 3 credit bureaus that report your credit.
-You can see all 3 bureau reports and 3 scores with a $1 seven-day trial instantly online with a simple enrollment in CreditReport.com, which shows your score instantly.
+What’s your FICO score?
+Find out now when you check your credit report for $1 at Experian.com!

 However, on the postive side, if you pay off your loan with no problems, both you and the co-signer benefit from the good credit report.
 Both you and the co-signer will improve your credit scores.
 This makes having a co-signer a great way for someone with no credit to begin building a good credit history.